Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

-Note that such a map is called a QRT-map and has been widely studied, see \cite{DuistQRT}.
-Let $G$ be the group generated by $\iota_{1}$ and $\iota_{2}$ and let $G_{t}$ be the specialization of this group for a fixed value of $0<t<1$.
-In the unweighted case, the algebraic nature of the generating series depends on whether $\sigma$ has finite or infinite order.
-More precisely, $G$ is finite if and only if the generating series is holonomic, i.e. satisfies a nontrivial linear differential equation with coefficients in $\C(x,y,t)$ in each of its three variables.
-On the other hand, when $G$ is infinite, $G_{t}$ can be either finite or infinite, see \cite{fayolleRaschel} for concrete examples.
-However, in that situation, the values of $t$ such that $G_t$ is finite is denumerable, see \cite[Proposition~2.6]{DHRS}.
+Let us finally define $\sigma=\iota_2 \circ \iota_1$.
+Note that such a map is called a QRT-map and has been widely studied; see~\cite{DuistQRT}.

+\begin{definition}[Group of the walk] We call $G$ the group generated by $\iota_{1}$ and $\iota_{2}$ and we call $G_{t}$ the specialization of this group for a fixed value of $0<t<1$. \end{definition}

+In the unweighted case, the algebraic nature of the generating series depends on whether~$\sigma$ has finite or infinite order.
+More precisely, $G$ is finite if and only if the generating function is holonomic, i.e.~satisfies a nontrivial linear differential equation with coefficients in $\C(x,y,t)$ in each of its three variables.
+On the other hand, when $G$ is infinite, $G_{t}$ can be either finite or infinite; see~\cite{fayolleRaschel} for concrete examples.
+However, in that situation, the set of values of $t$ such that $G_t$ is finite is countable, see~\cite[Proposition~2.6]{DHRS}.